aubort/opencast-usersguide/README.md

 Once you are done editing your file, just use the "Save to" link on the top nav and it will commit the changes to the github repo.

 That's it!

+Now go to the github repo and checkout the commit history.
+You will see that all everytime a "Save to Github" is done, a commit is done on github - that's the magic!

+PS: We may also check out other editors - like stackedit - which could allow to see all the files at once.